 Later that summer, U. S. Gen. Philip H. Sheridan used Harpers Ferry as his base of operations to wage a successful campaign in the Shenandoah Valley against Gen. Early’s army.

-Ceramic shards and hearth features tell the story of Indigenous people using the Harpers Ferry area as far back as 1200 B.C.
+Ceramic shards and hearth features tell the story of Indigenous People in the Harpers Ferry area as early as 1200 B.C.
 People from the Algonquian and Iroquoian linguistic groups lived in the Shenandoah and Potomac valleys.
 The first Indigenous people to encounter Europeans were coastal groups in present-day Virginia around 1520.
-As Europeans moved west from the Atlantic coast, they came into conflict with Indigenous people settled in this area.
+As Europeans moved west from the Atlantic coast, they came into conflict with Indigenous people living in this area.
 By the 1700s the Shenandoah "valley no longer housed any kind of permanent [Indigenous] settlements. …only the Tuscarora and Shawnee tribes lived on the land in temporary villages."
-Just a handful of accounts written by Europeans mention Indigenous people by the early 1700s; reports of conflicts between Shawnee and Europeans in 1707, the "Great Pumpkin Flood of 1753" describing floodwaters carrying pumpkins from Native American farms and a mention of a man called "Gutterman Tom" who arrived with the first European settler of Harpers Ferry are all that remain.
+Just a handful of accounts from the 1700s (written by Europeans) even mention Indigenous people; reports of conflicts between Shawnee and Europeans in 1707, the "Great Pumpkin Flood of 1753" describing floodwaters carrying pumpkins from Native American farms and a brief mention of a Native American man called "Gutterman Tom" who arrived with the first European settler of Harpers Ferry.

 African American history has deep roots here.
 The first free Black family settled in this area in colonial times.
 The first known enslaved person in Harpers Ferry was brought here by the town founder and sold upon his death.
 Enslaved and free African American labor supported the growth of the U.S. Armory and Arsenal in Harpers Ferry.
 Harpers Ferry was used by freedom seekers on the Underground Railroad.